 Celiac disease is a digestive problem that hurts your small intestine.
 It stops your body from taking in nutrients from food.

 You may have celiac disease if you are sensitive to gluten.
-Gluten is a kind of protein found in wheat, rye, barley, and sometimes in small amounts in mixed oats.
+Gluten is a kind of protein.
+It is found in wheat, rye, and barley.
+It is sometimes found in small amounts in mixed oats.

 When you have celiac disease and you eat foods with gluten, your body has a reaction that is not normal.
 The part of your body that fights disease (the immune system) starts to hurt your small intestine.
 It attacks the tiny bumps (villi) that line your small intestine.

-The villi help your body take in nutrients from food into your bloodstream.
+The villi help your body take in nutrients from food into your blood.
 Without the villi, your small intestine can’t get enough nutrients, no matter how much food you eat.

 Celiac disease is genetic.
 This means it can be passed down from parent to child.

-More than 2 million Americans have been diagnosed with celiac disease.
-Studies show that as many as 1 in every 133 Americans may have it.
+Studies show that as many as 1 in every 141 Americans may have celiac disease.
 They may not know they have it.

 Celiac disease is more common in people: